USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

   - title: "General theme info"
     level: 3
     content: |
-        The “Source Sans 3” font is downloaded from Google Fonts and applied to all when theme_capd is used.
-An initial font size is specified using the base_size argument; this defaults to 11pt, but we will use 10pt for this example.
+        The “Source Sans 3” font is downloaded from Google Fonts and applied to all when `theme_capd` is used.
+An initial font size is specified using the `base_size` argument; this defaults to 11pt, but we will use 10pt for this example.
   - title: "Font sizing: `base_size`"
     level: 3
     content: |
-        Other fonts throughout the chart are re-sized relative to the base_size, using the ggplot2::rel function.
-The half_line setting is used for margins.
+        Other fonts throughout the chart are re-sized relative to the `base_size`, using the `ggplot2::rel` function.
+The `half_line` setting is used for margins.
   - code: |
       gg_ex_bar +
          theme_capd(base_size = 11)